A Foodcentric Life

 Sally Cameron

 This recipe is easily assembled as guests arrive.
-Bake crostini up to an hour ahead and place on a plate.
-Allow the goat cheese to warm up for easier spreading and then top with a thin ribbon of Prosciutto, fresh fig quarters and drizzle with Balsamic syrup (homemade or purchased).
-Recipe halves easily.
+Bake crostini up to an hour ahead and place on a platter.
+Allow the goat cheese to warm up for easier spreading.
+Balsamic syrup can be homemade or purchased.
+For gluten-free crostini, use GF bread and cut into rounds with a 2" cookie cutter.

 5 from 1 vote